 - Pay the $15 fee.

 NOTE: You can renew your CDL 1 year before the expiration date.
 Refer to Renewing Your CDL in Alaska for more details.

 If you're currently outside Alaska, you can request a duplicate CDL online.
 The process will provide you with a temporary CDL that is valid for 30 days; also, it can't extend beyond 30 days of expiration.

 Once you return to Alaska, you must visit your local DMV office and apply for a replacement commercial driver license.

 If you have access to the internet and email, you can request a temporary CDL online.

 Be prepared to:

 - Aside from your name, be prepared to provide identifying information such as your date of birth, driver's license number, and Social Security number.

-- Pay with a major credit card, unless otherwise instructed.
+- Pay the $5 with a major credit card, unless otherwise instructed.